Abstract-code-ops/drinksWeb/README.md

 # drinksWeb
-A drink website made with react for practicing everything I've earn for the last couple weeks
+A drink website made with react for practicing everything I've learned for the last couple weeks